-1. Grow the marketing research, social research and opinion polling research industry
+1. Grow the data, research and insights industry:

 2. Enhance quality and professionalism